The Best Self Tanners for Fair Skin + My Current Routine

 My leg hair grows so fast.
 How do you maintain tan legs while shaving?

 Oh, girl.
-My leg hair literally grows back every 6 hours (100% getting laser hair removal finally this Winter).
+My leg hair literally grows back every 6 hours.
 When I have self tanner on my legs, I'm just a little more careful about the pressure that I'm using with my razor.
 If you find that your self tanner fades quickly from frequent shaving, supplement by using a body glow on your legs or simply add in one extra leg application to your weekly schedule.

 What's the secret to an even tan on feet and ankles?